Welcome Tashi Delek

 Tibet House Trust is the UK registered charity, inaugurated in 1994 by His Holiness the Dalai Lama, the patron of the Trust.
 Its purpose is to preserve the distinct Tibetan culture, identity and enable the Tibetan to attain a sustainable life in exile while working for an eventual return to their homeland.

 2014 marks the 20th Anniversary year of its founding.
-During the past two decades, Tibet House Trust has been the primary funding organization to deliver the education, health, culture, community and economic development programs serving more than 120,000 Tibetan refugees living in India, Nepal and Bhutan.
+During the past two decades, Tibet House Trust has been one of the primary funding organisations to deliver the education, health, culture, community and economic development programs, serving more than 120,000 Tibetan refugees living in India, Nepal and Bhutan.

 Sponsorship - How You Can Help